clayallsopp/formotion/README.md

 `Formotion::Form`, `Formotion::Section`, and `Formotion::Row` all respond to a `::PROPERTIES` attribute.
 These are settable as an attribute (ie `section.title = 'title'`) or in the initialization hash (ie `{sections: [{title: 'title', ...}]}`).
 Check the comments in the 3 main files (`form.rb`, `section.rb`, and `row.rb` for details on what these do).

+See the [KitchenSink example](http://clayallsopp.com/github/tree/master/examples/KitchenSink) for a bunch of options in action.

 ## Forking

 Feel free to fork and submit pull requests!
 And if you end up using Formotion in your app, I'd love to hear about your experience.